osherjacobs/LabWork_Findings/nxc-wmiexec-keepass-detection.md

 ---

 *Lab environment.
 All credentials redacted.
+Do not use against systems you do not own or have explicit written permission to test.*Lab environment.
+All credentials redacted.
 Do not use against systems you do not own or have explicit written permission to test.*
 ---
 <img width="1715" height="917" alt="kibanarules" src="https://github.com/user-attachments/assets/90db4b52-5adb-4bc2-bec3-672cf0ba6397" />